fastly/pushpin/README.md

 # Condure

-Condure is a service that manages network connections on behalf of server applications, in order to allow controlling the connections from multiple processes.
+Condure is a service that manages network connections in order to allow controlling the connections from multiple processes.
+It can manage incoming connections as well as outgoing connections.
 Applications communicate with Condure over [ZeroMQ](https://zeromq.org/).

 Condure can only manage connections for protocols it knows about.
 Currently this is HTTP/1 and WebSockets.
 See [Supported protocols](#supported-protocols).